Skip to content

 The First Glimpse

-Walking down from the station, as we came to the waterfront, the Kronborg castle or the Hamlet’s Castle, as it is fondly called, came into view.
-Even from this distance one could see the spectacular shape of the castle and our minds started visualizing the various scenes of the play.
+Walking down from the station, as we came to the waterfront, the Kronborg castle in Helsingør, the Hamlet’s Castle, as it is fondly called, came into view.
+Even from this distance one could see the spectacular shape of this magnificent renaissance castle and our minds started visualizing the various scenes of the play.

 Top Indian Couple Blog by Nisha Jha and Vasudevan R - Kronborg Castle Tour: Day Trip from Copenhagen